Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Introduction

-In the following, when a value $x$ is perturbed to $\widetilde{x}$, $\widetilde{x}$ is called the \emph{perturbed value} and the difference $\widetilde{x}-x$ is called the \emph{perturbation} of $x$.
-Moreover, we often speak about a \emph{generic situation} for an element $v$ of a finite-dimensional space $V$, which refers to a condition on $v$ such that if it does not hold, then $v$ belongs to a manifold $M$ of $V$ with $\mathrm{dim} M<\mathrm{dim} V$.
-In other words, a generic situation for $v$ holds with probability $1$, if $v$ is randomly selected from $V$.

-The next fact A) is well known. \begin{itemize} \item [A)] \emph{In a generic situation for the perturbation of $y_0$ (namely, the perturbation has a nonzero projection onto the rightmost generalized eigenspaces, i.e. those associated to the rightmost eigenvalues of $A$), the perturbation of $y(t)$ asymptotically (as $t\rightarrow +\infty$) vanishes exponentially if the rightmost eigenvalues of $A$ have negative real part and asymptotically diverges exponentially if such eigenvalues have positive real part, without mentioning the case of zero real part}. \end{itemize} Thus, if we are concerned about how large can become in the long time the perturbation of the solution, we should be reassured by knowing that the rightmost eigenvalues of $A$ have negative real part and truly concerned by knowing that these eigenvalues have positive real part.
+The next fact A) is well known. \begin{itemize} \item [A)] \emph{For a generic perturbation of $y_0$, the perturbation of $y(t)$ asymptotically (as $t\rightarrow +\infty$) vanishes exponentially if the rightmost eigenvalues of $A$ have negative real part and asymptotically diverges exponentially if such eigenvalues have positive real part}. \end{itemize} Thus, if we are concerned about how large the perturbation can become for large $t$, we should be reassured by knowing that the rightmost eigenvalues of $A$ have negative real part and truly concerned by knowing that these eigenvalues have positive real part.

-However, \emph{in a generic situation for $y_0$ (namely, $y_0$ has a nonzero projection onto the rightmost generalized eigenspaces), also $y(t)$ asymptotically vanishes exponentially if the rightmost eigenvalues of $A$ have negative real part and asymptotically diverges exponentially if such eigenvalues have positive real part}.
-Thus, to know that the perturbation of the solution asymptotically vanishes, or diverges, exponentially does not help to understand if it is really significant, when compared to the solution.
+However, \emph{for a generic $y_0$, also $y(t)$ asymptotically vanishes exponentially if the rightmost eigenvalues of $A$ have negative real part and asymptotically diverges exponentially if such eigenvalues have positive real part}.
+Thus, to know that the perturbation of the solution asymptotically vanishes, or diverges, exponentially does not help us understand if it is really significant, when compared to the solution.

-Aim of the present paper is to compare the perturbation of the solution to the solution itself by considering the \emph{relative error} of the perturbed solution.
-The well-know fact A) is a description of the long-time behavior of the \emph{absolute error} of the perturbed solution.
-In the present paper, we will give a description of the long-time behavior of the relative error.
-This description, as one can image, is quite different from A).
+Comparing the perturbation of the solution to the solution itself means considering the \emph{relative error} of the perturbed solution.
+The well-known fact A) is a description of the long-time behavior of the \emph{absolute error} of the perturbed solution.
+It is important also to give a similar description of the long-time behavior of the relative error.
+This description is fact B) on page 17.